The Cardinal (1936 film)

 The Cardinal is a 1936 British historical drama film directed by Sinclair Hill and starring Matheson Lang, Eric Portman and June Duprez.
+It was written by D. B. Wyndham-Lewis based on the 1901 play The Cardinal by Louis N. Parker.
+It was made at Welwyn Studios as an independent production and released by Associated British.

+Synopsis

 The film depicts a power battle in sixteenth-century Rome between the leading church-statesman Giuliano de' Medici and one of his rivals.
 Other themes in the film are the Italian Wars against France and the construction of the new St. Peter's Basilica to a design by Michelangelo.

-The film was based on the 1901 play The Cardinal by Louis N. Parker.
-It was made at Welwyn Studios as an independent production, but released by a leading distributor Associated British.

-Reception

-Variety considered the film to be weak apart from the performance of Matheson Lang in the title role.
-Questions have been raised about the historical accuracy of the film, which appears to borrow people and events from different time periods.